swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 In the following subsections, we list the most-general type signatures for each method as a curried function to make clear what the partially-applied type will be.

-## References from a `nonisolated` context
+## References from a differing isolation context

-This proposal expands the kinds of partial-applications of isolated methods that are possible from a `nonisolated` context.
-Still, not all isolated methods can be partially-applied in this context because of non-Sendable argument or return types.
+This section details the kinds of partial-applications that will be possible when the an isolation context of the reference differs from the isolation of the method.
+Without loss of generality, you can think of this section as covering the case of partial-applications that happen within a `nonisolated` context.

-Consider the isolated methods of an actor-instance that have a non-Sendable type in its function signature.
+Not all isolated methods can be partially-applied in a `nonisolated` context.
+Consider the isolated methods of an actor-instance that have a non-`Sendable` type in its function signature.
 The most accurate way to describe the type of these methods would be:

 ```swift
 // invalid types for references originating from a `nonisolated` context.